Back to Expert Advice

 What to include:

-Example: Instead of a brief overview like “What is cloud computing?”—build out full sections covering service types, implementation strategies, costs, and security considerations.
-Wherever possible, use real examples from known industry players like AWS, Azure, or Google Cloud.
+Example: Instead of publishing a short page on “What is cloud computing?”, build out the topic with sections on service models, implementation choices, costs, and security.
+Use specific examples from AWS, Azure, or Google Cloud.

-3. Make Your Text Easy for LLMs to Read — and Quote
+4. Make Your Text Easy to Scan and Quote

 • Use H2s and H3s to separate ideas clearly

-• Add bullets, bold text, and definitions for scannability
+• Add bullets, bold terms, and clear captions

 Here’s a simple structure that helps: